robomq/robomq.io/docs/STOMP.md

 The way direct exchange works is as bellow:
 1. A queue binds to the exchange with a routing key K;
-2. When a new message with routing key R arrives at the direct exchange, the exchange routes it to the queue if K = R;
+2. When a new message with routing key R arrives at the direct exchange, the exchange routes it to the queue if K = R.

 In this case, each consumer will have its own queue.
 The queue names are auto-generated and they are bound to the direct exchange by their particular routing keys.

-**Routing filter**
+**Topic**

-Routing filter is how we name the mechanism of topic exchange because the essential difference between normal routing key and topic is that consumer can subscribe a topic with wild cards inside.
-It works as a filter.
+You can implement the topic scenario by providing a destination started by `/topic/` or `/exchange/amq.topic/`.
+The essential difference between normal routing key and topic is that consumer can subscribe a topic with wild cards inside.
+In AMQP protocol, a message sent with a particular routing key will be delivered to all the queues that are bound with a matching binding key with or without wild cards.

-If your destination in send function is `/topic/routingKey` or `/exchange/amq.topic/routingKey` and in subscribe function is `/topic/topicRegex` or `/exchange/amq.topic/topicRegex`, messages will be broadcast to all queues bound to the topic exchange with the topicRegex which matches the routingKey in send destination because this type of destination is mapped into exchange.topic.topicRegex on [robomq.io](http://www.robomq.io) broker.
+i.e. In STOMP, if your destination in send function is `/topic/routingKey` or `/exchange/amq.topic/routingKey` and in subscribe function is `/topic/routingPattern` or `/exchange/amq.topic/routingPattern`, messages will be delivered to all queues bound to the topic exchange with the routingPattern which matches the routingKey in send destination because this type of destination is mapped into exchange.topic.routingPattern on [robomq.io](http://www.robomq.io) broker.

+There are 2 wild cards available as bellow:

+* * (star) can substitute for exactly one word.
+* # (hash) can substitute for zero or more words.

+For instance, publish key `a.b.c` matches subscribe key `a.b.*` or `a.#`, but doesn't match `a.*`.
+Specially, you can implement broadcast scenario by subscribing `/topic/#`, implement routing key scenario by making routingKey in subscribe function the same as routingPattern in send function.

 **Request reply**